-At the Company's Annual General Meeting held on November 9, 2016, the shareholders of the Company approved the adoption of a new stock option plan (the "Plan").
+At the Company's Annual General Meeting on November 9, 2017, the shareholders of the Company ratified the stock option plan (the "Plan").
 The Plan gives the directors the authority to grant options to directors, officers, employees and consultants.
 The maximum number of shares to be issued under the Plan is 10% of the issued and outstanding common shares at the time of the grant.
 The exercise price of each option granted shall not be less than the market price at the date of grant less a discount up to 25% in accordance with the policies of the TSXV.